Artist: Diane Olivier (authored by dianeolivier)

-Tanya Wilkinson
+Submitted by Tanya Wilkinson on

 The works shown here are part of a current series inspired by fairytales and legends.
 Although several pieces, such as "Girl in a Box", have strong political elements, the series is primarily an exploration of visual art as an aspect of storytelling.
 All story-telling is participatory--you must have a teller and a